amzn/style-dictionary/docs/src/content/docs/reference/Hooks/Formats/predefined.md

 ### javascript/umd

 Creates a [UMD](https://github.com/umdjs/umd) module of the style dictionary.
-Name the module by adding a 'name' attribute on the file object in your config.
+Name the module by adding a `name` property on the `options` object property of the `file` object property in your config.

 Example